-Herrmann graduated magna cum laude from Concordia University Wisconsin with a Bachelor of Arts degree in 1995, and received both a Master of Divinity (2000) and Ph.D.
-(2005) from Concordia Seminary.
-His areas of interest and research include the history of biblical interpretation, with a particular focus on Martin Luther and the Reformation period; history of medieval and Reformation/early modern Europe; 20th century interpretations of Martin Luther and his theology; and the history of American Lutheranism.
-He has delivered several scholarly presentations, church group presentations, and has written several articles and book reviews.
+His areas of interest and expertise include the history of biblical interpretation, with a particular focus on Martin Luther and the Reformation period; history of medieval and Reformation/early modern Europe; 20th century interpretations of Martin Luther and his theology; and the history of American Lutheranism.

-He is married to Aliesha (née Ave-Lallemant); they have five children: Augustine, Constansa, Mathias, Tobias, and Elspeth.
+Herrmann and his wife Aliesha have five children: Augustine, Constansa, Mathias, Tobias, and Elspeth.
+They live in Eureka, Mo.

 - Director of Center for Reformation Research